gajanan1210/RydeMobileAutomation/README.md

 4. **Run the Tests:**
    - In Eclipse, navigate to the test file (`LoginTest.java`).

+   This files is located under the `RydeMobileAutomation/src/test/java/Mobile/` directory, as specified in the project structure.
    - Right-click on the file and select "Run As" > "Java Application".
    - This will execute the tests, and you should see the test results in the console.